ASU-RISE-Lab/squeeze_custom_msgs/README.md

-# Squeeze Custom Messages
+# XPLORER Custom Messages
-Repo Containing all custom messages used for squeeze
+Repo Containing all custom messages used for XPLORER

 ## Instructions for Adding New Messages